1989. Derek Marshall was elected Chairman and David Hutton was elected Secretary.

 As the club was using the same venue for both club and match nights the extra 14 tables were now surplus to requirements.
 They were, therefore, sold to members for a nominal fee.
 Such was the demand that a ballot was held to allocate the tables.

-Simon Sparrow and Tony Woodward won the Gimson Trophy (this is the county championship event for pairs).
+Simon Sparrow and Andy Woodward won the Gimson Trophy (this is the county championship event for pairs).
 Arthur Stanley donated the Stanley Trophy to the club.
 The committee turned down a suggestion that rubber bridge be played for limited stakes.
 They also agreed to the introduction of a host system.

 The surplus for the year was £727 leaving a balance of £2055.
 Annual subscriptions were increased to £5 in view of the increased rent.